 -

-Proprotein convertase subtilisin/kexin type 9 (PCSK9) plays a crucial role in degradation of low-density lipoprotein receptor (LDLR) and PCSK9 inhibition emerges as an attractive strategy for atherosclerosis management.
+Proprotein convertase subtilisin/kexin type 9 (PCSK9) plays a crucial role in the degradation of the low-density lipoprotein receptor (LDLR), and PCSK9 inhibition emerges as an attractive strategy for atherosclerosis management.
 In this study, extracellular vesicles (EVs) were engineered to nanosponges, which could efficiently adsorb and deliver PCSK9 into lysosomes for degradation.
-Briefly, nanosponges were
+Briefly, nanosponges

 -